 The primary way in C that a reinterpretation of data can be accomplished is through a union, which may be used to interpret the same piece of memory in multiple ways.
 If the use of the union members is not managed carefully, then unexpected and erroneous results may occur.

 Reinterpretations can also result from a pointer accessing data of a type other than the type of the pointer.
-This may occur if the pointer has been cast, and can result in undefined behavior, as documented in TR 24772-1 clause 6.37.
+This may occur if the pointer has been cast, and can result in undefined behaviour, as documented in TR 24772-1 clause 6.37.
 The only pointer casting that the C standard requires to provide defined results is to cast the pointer to void *, then cast the void * pointer back to the same type.
 So if S and T are distinct types:

 S x; void *pX = &x; S *pX2 = (S*)pX; // defined behaviour